photoprism/photoprism-docs/docs/contribute.md

 good first contributions.
 Let us know if you need additional information or permissions on GitHub to perform a task.

-## Asking questions
+## Questions?

-The best way to get in touch is to write an email to hello@photoprism.org or join our [Telegram](https://t.me/joinchat/B8AmeBAUEugGszzuklsj5w) group.
+The most efficient way to get in contact is to write an email to hello@photoprism.org or join our `#photoprism` channel on [gophers.slack.com](https://gophers.slack.com).
+If you don't have an account yet, you can create one on [invite.slack.golangbridge.org](https://invite.slack.golangbridge.org/).
 Please don't use the GitHub issue tracker to ask questions.

 ## Reporting issues